NetFabric/NetFabric.Angle/README.md

 var gradians = angleGradians.Gradians;
 ```

-The angle can also be converted to DMS notation.
+An angle in degrees can be deconstructed into DMS notation.
 This can be done using either *out* arguments:

 ``` csharp
 int degrees0;